-54964 Improved and Enlarged Variants of the PHM-3 Series Patrol Combatant Missile (Hydrofoil), Final Boeing, 11/12/80, U
+54964 Improved and Enlarged Variants of the PHM3 Series Patrol Combatant Missile (Hydrofoil), Final Boeing, 11/12/80, U

 This document describes the PHM-Extended Hullborne Range (PHM-EHR) and the enlarged Model 928-78 variants of the PHM-3 series ships.
 Provided are descriptions and graphical support of the ships, their configuration, ship's systems, mission capability and equipment, manning, and performance.
-Among the tabulated support are a range extension options weight summary, Model 928-78 weight summary, mission equipment listing, manning description, and propeller characteristics of the Model 928-78.
+Among the tabulated support are a range extension options weight summary, Model 928-78 weight summary. mission equipment listing, manning description, and propeller characteristics of the Model 928-78.

-54967 Concept Formulation of the Model 928-80 Hydrofoil Combatant Growth Variant of PHM-Ship Description, Final Boeing, 1 0/1 6/81
+54967 Concept Formulation of the Model 928-80 Hydrofoil Combatant Growth Variant of PHM-Ship Description, Final Boeing, 10/16/81, C

-The purpose of this document is to describe the results of the concept formulation and design studies of Model 928-80 Hydrofoil Combatant, a growth variant of the PHM-3 Series of hydrofoils.
+The purpose of this document is to describe the results of the concept formulation and design studies of Model 928-80 Hydrofoil Combatant, a growth variant of the PHM3 Series of hydrofoils.
 The ship's configuration, weights, arrangements, system descriptions and performance are presented.
-The military mission potential for Model 928-80 as well as the more significant design risks and issues are discussed.
-A conservative number of figures, sketches and tables are provided to support the design description, subsystems and equipment description, performance results, and mission potential description.
+The military mission potential for Model 928-80 as well as the more significant desgn risks and issues are discussed.
+A conservative number of figures. sketches and tables are provided lo support the design description, subsystems and equipment description, performance results, and mission potential description.

-54969 Future Surface Combatant Volume Demands, Final SEA 3211, 1 0/01/80, U space demand to specified Contract Design data, and a projected demand change multiplier reflecting a potential departure from current practice.
+54969 Future Surface Combatant Volume Demands, Final SEA 3211, 10/01/80, U

+Projected space demand estimators for near future surface combatant designs are presented for NAVSEA 321 1cognizant functions.
+Each estimator is comprised of two elements. an historically-derived baseline linear equation relating space demand to specified Contract Design data, and a projected demand change multiplier reflecting a potential departure from current practice.
 The approach used to derive these estimators is described, and the supportive data are included.
 Recommendations for further related research are presented.